Late June is the best time in the year to observe the brightest and best globular clusters in the northern sky.

 Beginning amateur astronomers are sometimes disappointed by what they see in a telescope compared to the pictures on the Internet.

-Globular clusters are among the few objects which actually look better in a small telescope than in a photograph.
-Photographs cannot handle the range of contrast in a globular cluster, so that the center of the cluster usually appears as a wash of light, rather than resolving into myriad tiny stars.
+Globular clusters are among the few objects which actually look betterin a small telescope than in a photograph.
+Photographs cannot handle the range of contrast in a globular cluster, so that the center of the cluster usually appears as a wash of light, rather than resolving into a myriad of tiny stars. [ New Tips to See Ancient Star Clusters With Telescopes ]

 There is a second globular cluster in Hercules, Messier 92, often overlooked because of its brighter cousin.